anibalsierram/DustProperties/README.md

 <pre><code>ipython main.py properties_LkCa15.py</code></pre>

 <h3>Properties file</h3>
 There are serveral parameters in the properties_LkCa15.py file.
-This is a description of each of them.
+This is a description of each of them.<br/>
 <br/>

 <b>#Disk properties:</b> <br/>
 <ul>
 <li>'outputdir': Output directory to save your results </li>